 Like healthy fats, protein helps you feel fuller longer, meaning you’re not looking for your next meal in an hour.

 There are many different kinds of protein powders out there:

-If you’re not into the protein powders, you can try things like hemp seeds (mentioned above), cottage cheese, Greek yogurt or chickpeas.
+If you’re not into the protein powders, you can try things like hemp seeds (mentioned above), cottage cheese, Greek yogurt or chickpeas for added protein.